kairaveet/subsplice/README.md

 ## 📌 Installation

-Coming soon — instructions for installing SPECTRA as a Python package via `pip`.
+SPECTRA can installed as a Python package via `pip`.
+We recommend using conda environment with python version set to 3.12.

+`pip install -i https://test.pypi.org/simple/ spectra-kairaveet`

 ## 📚 Documentation

-Detailed documentation, including parameter descriptions, expected input/output formats, and customization options, will be available shortly.
+Detailed documentation on how to perform SPECTRA analysis is provided on [https://spectra-kairaveethakkar.readthedocs.io/en/latest/](ReadTheDocs) now.

 ## 👩‍🏫 Tutorial
 Example datasets: